Cindy and Barrett with RV in Montrose

 A pano of our boondocking spot in North Dakota

-But then, other times, you must plan ahead in RV life.
+But there are also other times when you must plan ahead in RV life.
 Prominent examples include the summer months and any time you want to be somewhere warm during the winter months.

 I personally think establishing a rhythm is the HARDEST part of being on the road full-time.